 The power of SAP HANA combined with SAP Enterprise Resource Planning (ERP) empowers financial professionals to perform faster reporting and analyses, accelerate period-end closing, and make smarter decisions.

-The SAP Customer Segmentation Accelerator helps marketing departments build highly speciﬁc segmentations on high volumes of customer data and at unparalleled speed.
-Marketers can now work with large amounts of granular data to better understand customer demands, behaviors and preferences — targeting the precise audience with the right oﬀers across every customer segments, tactics and channels.
-The power of SAP HANA combined with SAP Customer Relationship Management (CRM) empowers marketers to maximize proﬁts with highly tailored campaigns, dramatically reduce the cost of marketing by targeting more easily high margin customers, and react quicker to optimize campaigns and tactics.
+The SAP Customer Segmentation Accelerator helps marketing departments build highly specific segmentations on high volumes of customer data and at unparalleled speed.
+Marketers can now work with large amounts of granular data to better understand customer demands, behaviors, and preferences — targeting the precise audience with the right offers across every customer segment, tactic, and channel.
+The power of SAP HANA combined with SAP Customer Relationship Management (CRM) empowers marketers to maximize profits with highly tailored campaigns, dramatically reduce the cost of marketing by targeting more easily high margin customers and react quickly to optimize campaigns and tactics.